ScootKit/CustomDCBot/README.md

 If you plan to use the [ready](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-ready) event of discord.js to run some action when the client is ready, and you need to load some configuration-files you should use the `botReady`-event instead.
 Please remember that this event gets re-emitted on configuration reloading.
-If you set intervals or similar please remember to remove them on `configReload`.
+If you set callbacks that get executed later or similar please remember to remove them on `configReload`.
+If you set intervals, please push the return value to `client.intervals` to get them removed on `configReload` or do it manually.

 #### Helper-Functions